astrohart/MFR/MFR.Settings.Configuration.Providers.Tests/README.md

 This method has no parameters.

-<a name='T-MFR-Settings-Configuration-Providers-Tests-ProjectFileRenmerConfigurationProviderTests'></a>
+<a name='T-MFR-Settings-Configuration-Providers-Tests-ProjectFileRenamerConfigurationProviderTests'></a>
-## ProjectFileRenmerConfigurationProviderTests `type`
+## ProjectFileRenamerConfigurationProviderTests `type`

 ##### Namespace